open-contracting/standard/docs/guidance/map/amendments.md

 #### Tender update release

-The buyer adds a main procurement category to the tender.
-The new information is not a formal amendment to the tender so the publisher uses the 'tenderUpdate' tag and omits the `tender.amendments` field.
+The buyer now indicates the opportunity's main procurement category.
+The new information is not a formal amendment so the publisher uses the 'tenderUpdate' tag and omits the `tender.amendments` field.

 The publisher chooses to repeat fields whose values are unchanged from the previous release.
 Such fields can be omitted when a publication provides access to historic releases.